-Annually, in May, the Department of Nursing faculty members select one graduating senior and one graduate student to receive the Faculty Award, presented "in recognition of outstanding ability and exceptional commitment to professional nursing."
+The Department of Nursing faculty members select one graduating senior and one graduate student to receive the Faculty Award, presented "in recognition of outstanding ability and exceptional commitment to professional nursing."
 The award consists of a certificate and the student's name is engraved on a plaque which is permanently displayed in the Department of Nursing.